VoliJS/NestedTypes/README.md

 # API Reference
 ## Basic features
 ### Model.defaults:
+- Models.attributes as an alternative to 'defaults'
 - Native properties are created for every entry.
-- Entries are inherited from the base Model.defaults.
+- Entries are inherited from the base Model.defaults/attributes.
 - JSON literals will be deep copied upon creation of model.
-- defaults *must* be an object, functions are not supported.
+- defaults/attributes *must* be an object, functions are not supported.
-- attributes *must* be declared in defaults.
+- attributes *must* be declared in defaults/attributes.

 ```javascript